"...plant a garden in which strange plants grow, and mysteries bloom."

 Michael David, artist and curator of her solo show Poison Garden at M.David & Co., writes in the catalogue introduction..."Sfraga's process is obsessive and deceptive, just like her complex subjective matter.
 Her work first appears smooth and without overt gesture, but upon closer inspection, we see surfaces that are tirelessly reworked and made up of countless micro-adjustments.
 They're infused with lyrically lurid color, creating a surface and image that is simultaneously violent and subsumed.
 The results are beautiful, dark, luminous, seductive, and disturbing all at once."

-This exhibition Strange Brew will showcase Sfraga’s latest works, including drawings and paintings of various sizes, all of which are botanically inspired.
-Through Sfraga’s unique artistic lens, the exhibition promises to immerse visitors in a captivating world of botanical wonders.
+This exhibition, Strange Brew, presented Sfraga’s latest works, including drawings and paintings of various sizes, all of which are botanically inspired.
+Through Sfraga’s unique artistic lens, the exhibition immersed visitors in a captivating world of botanical wonders and left a lasting impression on everyone.

 “The biology of plants, nature, and the natural order has always been and continues to be an important and integral part of my creative life.
 As both an inquisitive observation-oriented artist and avid gardener, I’ve always found inspiration in exploring the various stages in the life cycle of plants, from early germination and growth, to seed dispersion and decay.
 This recent body of work anchors an inventory of organic shapes, layered textures, and earthen colors within a subtle niche of reverence and remembrance – a testament to the artistic, cultural, and symbolic heritage of plant life throughout history.
 Utilizing a wide variety of mediums including photography, paint, found and natural materials, each piece attempts to capture quiet spiritual energy that radiates a meditative presence.”